HOW TO SHUFFLE THE CARDS

 The first technique, which is also the most common technique, is the hand over hand technique.

-So you would have the deck either width-wise or lengthwise, and you would pull out a part of the deck and put it in the front or the back of the deck itself.
+You hold the deck either width-wise or lengthwise, and you pull out a part of the deck and put it in the front or the back of the deck itself.

 Hand over hand doesn't shuffle all that well and it is best used between readings when the cards haven't been all that much used, which means that the decks initial shuffling is still in place.
 And that's because you would have chosen only a few cards out of the deck.
 And so the rest of the deck remains shuffled.

 Oftentimes, during the hand over hand shuffle, cards might fall out of the deck.
 Many authors will take these cards aside or pay attention to them because they could be signs and they could be considered as part of the reading.

 This depends on your personal practice.
 Go with what you like, but it is fun to take these cards as a sign and to keep them in mind for the reading.

 The second way to shuffle the cards is to cut the deck a few times.

 This doesn't shuffle the deck really deeply and it is often best combined with other methods sometimes.

 And oftentimes when we cut the deck a few times, it's to pull out a card off the top of each of the small piles that we would have cut the deck into.
 So the number of times you would cut the deck is going to depend on how many cards you want to pull off the top of the piles.

 The third way of shuffling the cards is the riffle shuffle.